Meet Dewinta from Dewinta Dandot Photography

 What would you say are the top three skills needed to be a successful entrepreneur?

-- Find your passion.
-When you find it, ask yourself why.
-This may already be obvious by simply listening to yourself & your loved ones.
+When you find it, ask yourself why and ask again 3 times to understand your BIG Why This may already be obvious by simply listening to yourself & your loved ones.
 For others, this process may take weeks or months, but I believe you can easily work this out by starting with yourself.
 A mentor asked me once, “If you have everything under the sun, what would you like to do?”
 I told her that I want to travel around the world and capture moments in life, be it big or small because I don’t want to miss a thing!
 So whenever I feel down or I have just had a bad day, I will always remember why I’m doing this…your passion will always be there to fuel you, no matter what.

-- Planning.
-Every successful businesses needs a well thought out business plan.
+Every successful business needs a well thought out business plan.
 I cannot emphasise how important this is.
 You can have a passion but if there are no set goals, there’s no direction.
 Prior to starting out, my business plan was a bunch of stick figures, few words and numbers.
 There was no proper planning.
-The business was operating reactively & as a result, I got too overwhelmed.
-In 2015, I befriended a few mentors and that certainly changed my life for the better.
+The business was operating reactively.
+I became too overwhelmed.
+Find a mentor that you want to learn from and start there.
 Having a sense of direction definitely helps!

-- Networking.
-To be honest, this is a skill you must always have when running a business.
-You need to build new relationships outside those 4 walls & learn how to cultivate it.
+You need to have relationships outside those four walls & learn how to cultivate it.
 Do so with genuine interest.
 I’m not fond of big networking events of business card exchanging activities.
-I find that its more important to have one-on-ones, giving each other the chance to understand each others businesses in more depth.
+I find that its more important to have one-on-ones, giving each other the chance to understand each other’s businesses in more depth.
+I’m up for cuppa at your local cafe, dressed in yoga wear anytime.

 What makes you happy?

-Where you see yourself and your business in 10 years?
+Where do you see yourself and your business in 10 years?
 20 years?

 Definitely traveling around the world documenting life & giving clients a transformational experience wherever we go. 🙂